Updated: April 30, 2019

 One of the best things about the sharing economy is that it’s powered by real people.
 This means that if you want the insider’s track on what to do, where to go and how to experience a particular place properly, the locals can help you out.
 Use your sharing economy contacts to get that local

-Before you book anything, you can usually look at reviews left by others who’ve used the same service before.
+Before you book anything, you can usually look at reviews left by others who’ve used the same service (such as AirBNB, Couchsurfing or Workaway) before.
 Make sure the person you’re booking with has a good reputation within the sharing community and that you can trust them to provide what they’re promising.

 Keep all documentation handy